HakaiInstitute/nearshore-RI_motileInvertebrates/README.md

 subset of the raw survey data into a format that can be shared with the **O**cean **B**iodiversity **I**nformation **S**ystem (https://obis.org/), and should be disregarded for other uses.
-The same can be said for the **nearshore-RI_motileInvertebrates.Rproj** and **.Renviron** files in the main repository.
+The same can be said for the **nearshore-RI_motileInvertebrates.Rproj** file in the main repository.
 None of these files contain different data from the basic survey data found in the "data" folder.

 ---
 Contact Tyrel Froese or Alyssa Gehman at nearshore@hakai.org if you have any